bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_3.md

 ## Part 1: Compound Shape Warmup

-Your first task is to write a function called `flower`, that draws a 4-petal flower like the below.
+Your first task is to write a function called `flower`, that draws a 8-petal (4 ovals) flower like the below.
 Your function must be named `flower` and have the following inputs:

 * A positional (required) parameter, `center`, specifying the x-y position of the center of your flower (should be a `tuple`).
 * A keyword (optional) parameter, `radius_x`, specifying the radius in the x-direction of each petal (the default should be 50).